p4pktgen/p4pktgen/docs/success-stories.md

 checksum calculations on the IPv4, TCP, and/or UDP headers were developed and tested using p4pktgen.

-They are in the `p4_programs` directory, and all of their names begin with `chksum`.
+They are in the `examples` directory, and all of their names begin with `chksum`.
 See [here](p4-programs-included.md#description-of-the-chksum-programs) for more details on the differences between them, and what they are intended to do.

-The program `p4_programs/chksum-incremental-wrong-rfc1624-eqn2.p4`
+The program `examples/chksum-incremental-wrong-rfc1624-eqn2.p4`
 does incremntal checksum calculation incorrectly, using a method described in [RFC 1624](https://tools.ietf.org/html/rfc1624) as "Eqn.
 2".
 Its incorrectness is subtle enough that it was published in